Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 # **:nation-myrkheim:**{ .x8l } <br> **Myrkheim**{ .chev-lr } { .align-center }

+"*The mountains brood, scarred with collapsed holds and half-buried halls.
+Forges burn in the deep, their glow a ward against memory and betrayal.
+To trust with one hand and keep an axe in the other—an elven teaching they hold dear.*"
+{ .quote .align-center }

 ## Overview

 *"Stone endures where flesh withers.
 The mountain does not kneel."*{ .emq }